 (410) 228-0401

 The State of Maryland is leading the way in celebrating women’s history well past March.
 That’s because it was announced that 2022 is proclaimed the “Year of Harriet Tubman”.
-Yet, you might also want to visit the Harriet Tubman Museum in Dorchester County.
+You might also want to visit the Harriet Tubman Museum in Dorchester County.
 After all, this legendary abolitionist was born just a few miles from the museum.
-If you go, make sure to see the mural of Harriet Tubman, on the museum’s exterior.
+If you go, make sure to see the mural of Harriet Tubman on the museum’s exterior.
 Additionally, guided tours by appointment are available to sites associated with this leader of the Underground Railroad.
-Not far away is the must-see Underground Railroad Visitor Center
+Not far away is the must-see Underground Railroad Visitor Center.

 Military Women’s Memorial